×

 Relevance of AITS, Lakshya, Daksha Programs:

-• AITS (All India Test Series): Our test series meticulously simulates the actual exam environment, helping you improve speed, accuracy, and time management.
-Many test series questions have shown remarkable alignment with actual UPSC exam patterns.
+• AITS (All India Test Series) and PYQs plus test series: Our test series meticulously simulates the actual exam environment, helping you improve speed, accuracy, and time management.
+Many AITS (All India test series) questions have shown remarkable alignment with actual UPSC exam patterns.

 • Lakshya & Daksha Programs: These mentoring programs offer personalized guidance, strategic revision plans, and continuous performance assessment, ensuring that your preparation is always on the right track.